alan-turing-institute/QUIPP-pipeline/README.md

 generation, using a variety of methods as implemented by several libraries.
 Measures of privacy and utility can be built on this.

+### Installation
+- Clone the repository `git clone git@github.com:alan-turing-institute/QUIPP-pipeline.git`

+### Dependencies
+- The code is written and tested in Python 3.6, R 3.6, C++ and Bash.
+- It depends on the following libraries/tools:
+  - Python: numpy, pandas, scikit-learn, scipy, ctgan, sdv, simanneal.
+  All of them can be installed by running the following terminal command (assuming `pip` is installed):
+  `pip install numpy pandas sklearn scipy ctgan sdv simanneal`
+  - R: simPop, synthpop, mice, dplyr.
+All of them can be installed using the following R command: `install.packages("simPop", "synthpop", "mice", "dplyr", "magrittr", "tidyr")`
+  - C++: sgf.
+This can be downloaded from [here](https://vbinds.ch/node/69).
+  See the library's README file for how to compile the code.
+You will need to install cmake beforehand from [here](https://cmake.org/download/).
+  After compilation and once the three executables (`sgfinit`, `sgfgen` and `sgfextract`) have been created, you also need to also need to assign the environmental variable `SGFROOT` to point to the directory of the executables:
+  `export SGFROOT=path/to/executables`.

 ### Top-level directory contents

  - `generators`: Quickly generating input data for the pipeline from a